 5 Benefits of Being a Greek Citizen

-- Access to healthcare and education: Greece has a robust social system, including healthcare, education, political participation, and cultural prowess.
+2. Access to healthcare and education: Greece has a strong social system, including healthcare, education, political participation, and cultural prowess.
 Obtaining Greek citizenship will grant you access to all of these systems.

-- Greek passport: If you obtain Greek citizenship, you are eligible to apply for a Greek passport.
-This allows you visa-free travel in numerous countries.
+5. Greek passport: If you obtain Greek citizenship, you are eligible to apply for a Greek passport, which ranks 42nd on the Global Citizen Solutions Global Passport Index.
+This strong passport allows visa-free travel to numerous countries, offering great mobility and opportunities.

 Required Documents for Greek Citizenship by Descent

-- Proof of Greek ethnicity or heritage.
-This will include your parents or grandparents’ birth certificates, baptism certificate or marriage certificate, or other proof of ancestral Greek citizenship and any other documented evidence to support your Greek heritage
+• Proof of Greek ethnicity or heritage: This includes your parents’ or grandparents’ birth certificates, baptism certificates, marriage certificates, or any other proof of ancestral Greek citizenship.
+Any other documented evidence supporting your Greek heritage can also be submitted.

-- The marriage certificate of the applicant’s parents legally certified and officially translated
+• Marriage certificate of the applicant’s parents: The marriage certificate of the applicant’s parents is legally certified and officially translated into Greek.

 Greek Citizenship by Descent Application: Step-by-Step Guide